pattonsgirl/CEG2350/docs/Labs/Lab12/LabTemplate.md

 | DNS server address                                 |       |
 | Public IPv4 address for devices on network         |       |

-### Network Info for AWS Instance on the AWS Network Stack
+### Network Info for AWS Instance with Elastic IPv4 Address on an AWS VPC (Virtual Private Cloud)

-1. Insert image or code blocks contianing a summary of the device's network settings for a minimum of the network it is connected to.
+1. Insert image or code block containing a summary of the system's network information.

-2. Identify specifically the values of the following fields for the device and network connection to:
+2. Use the network info and other commands to fill in the following table for the system's network information:

 | Setting                                           | Value |
 |---------------------------------------------------|-------|